Disclaimer: This site uses affiliate links. Learn More.

-Are they (DSB) going to be able to withstand the capital and inventory issues associated with getting a marquee bat of theirs recalled?
-If they can, expect them to get a long term bump (akin to Anderson and the Techzilla).
+Will they (DSB) be able to withstand the capital and inventory issues associated with getting a marquee bat of theirs recalled?
+If they can, expect them to get a long-term bump (akin to Anderson and Techzilla).

 These bats are the banned KAMOs (including three drop 8’s and two drop 10’s).

-A couple of sites had a good list of softball bats that have been banned over the years.
-It does not look to be updated very recently but was useful nonetheless.
+A few sites had a good list of softball bats that have been banned over the years.
+It does not look to be updated very recently but it was useful nonetheless.
 As well, SFsoftball has a similar list.